thomasp85/thomasp85.github.io/_posts/2017-08-16-When-a-fire-starts-to-burn.md

 ### Keeping the event cycle in non-blocking mode
 `fiery` supports running the server in both a blocking and a non-blocking way (that is, whether control should be returned to the user after the server is started, or not).
-Before v1.0 the two modes were not equal in their lifecycle events as only the blocking server had support for `cycle-start` and `cycle-end` events as well as handling of timed, delayed, and async evaluation.
+Before v1.0 the two modes were not equal in their life cycle events as only the blocking server had support for `cycle-start` and `cycle-end` events as well as handling of timed, delayed, and async evaluation.
 This has changed and the lifetime of an app running in the two different modes are now